robinhood/faust/docs/userguide/services.rst

 Basics
 ======

+The Service class manages the services and background tasks started by the async program, so that we can implement graceful shutdown and also helps us visualize the relationships between services in a dependency graph.

+Anything internally in Faust that can be started/stopped and restarted is probably a subclass of the :class:`Service` class:
+App/Worker/Stream/Actor/TopicManager/TableManager, etc.

-Anything internally in Faust that can be started/stopped and restarted is probably a subclass of the :class:`Service` class.
-This is not exposed to the user, but if you want to understand the Faust code base, or extend it with new services you should read the following guide.
+If you want to understand the Faust code base, or extend it with new services you should read the following guide.

 The Service API
 ===============

-A service can be started, after which it may start other services, and background tasks.
+A service can be started, and it may start other services and background tasks.
 Most actions in a service are asynchronous, so needs to be executed from within an async function.